7o9/ogc_school/implementations/metaspatial.rst

 	<CRS>EPSG:3051</CRS>
 	<CRS>EPSG:900913</CRS>

-To reproject the maps we simply have to change the Coordinate Reference System (CRS) and the Bounding Box (BBOX) parameters.
-In the image below you can see two requests side by side, on the legt is the original EPSG:22770 and on the right hand side EPSG:4326:
+To request a map in a different coordinate system we simply have to change the Coordinate Reference System (CRS) and the Bounding Box (BBOX) parameters.
+In the image below you can see two requests side by side, on the left is the original EPSG:22770 and on the right hand side EPSG:4326:

 	.. image:: images/GetMap_EPSG_27700_4326.png
 		:width: 456